YetiTool/YetiFTPClient/README.md

 We currently do not support any operating system other than Windows.

+You may also compile the program yourself by downloading the project files, opening the solution and building in Visual Studio.

 ## Usage

 Before using this software, please ensure you are on the latest version of easycut.